-The good news is you can manipulate your starter to achieve your desired level of tang.
-Here is how:
+Fortunately you can manipulate your starter to achieve your desired level of tang.

 - Maintain your starter at a lower hydration level.
 Lactic acid-producing organisms seem to thrive in a wet environment whereas acetic acid is produced more abundantly in a drier environment.